How Much Does Indoor Air Quality Testing Cost in 2025?

 Tests to meet the U.S. Environmental Protection Agency’s standards include those for VOCs, carbon dioxide, and formaldehyde.
 They may also sample for biological factors like mold and allergens, particulates, and other gases like radon.

 Your new home inspector may have a certification to sample for contaminants, but you’ll have to request the service and check their qualifications.
-They may or may not include this service in your total home inspection cost, which typically ranges from $300 to $400.
+They may or may not include this service in your total home inspection cost, typically from $300 to $400.